 Photos: carnations from my gardens; fresh flowers on the enfleurage pommade; enfleurage in 5ml and 10ml black violet glass jars.

 Literally, "in flower," enfleurage is a traditional, labor intensive, and pure method of extracting fragrance, utilizing only fat and plant material.
-Enfleurage is also the method of perfume extraction that most closely replicates the odor profile of the original flower: each flower's complex fragrant arc from bud to bloom is literally pressed into fat, where it is stored.
+Enfleurage is also the method of perfume extraction that most closely replicates the odor profile of the original flower: each flower's complex fragrant arc from bud to bloom is pressed into fat, where it is stored.
 The scent is true to the blossom, but subtle, requiring you to bend in close for a sniff.

 I have used enfleurage to capture carnation's fresh-spicy-creamy aroma.
 Enfleurage produces a "pommade," which is a highly scented solid perfume and not to be confused with pomade for hair!
 This pommade consists of thousands of individual organic carnation blossoms that I gathered from my perfume gardens, laid onto organic avocado butter.
 They are left to breathe on the fat through their fragrant lifespan, then removed, washed, and dried.
 I repeat this process to reach a high degree of fragrance saturation.
 Each reposition is a "charge," and this enfleurage was charged the traditional 36 times.
 The aroma is cloves, green stems, and vanilla.
 It is very much the opposite of the shrill, overpowering version of a synthetic floral you find at the fragrance counter.
 Only you and those closest to you will be able to smell it.
 Apply to pulse points.